ALanMAttano/PrecisionUV/README.md

 ## 📖 License

-This project is licensed under the **[MIT License](https://github.com/ALanMAttano/UV-Checker-Grid/blob/main/LICENSE)** — free for commercial and non-commercial use.
+These PNG UV Checker Grid textures are licensed under the **[CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)** — you are free to share (ANY USE) even commercially.
+Attribution appreciated, but not required.

+These UV Checker Grid script code .sbs (and .sbsar) files are licensed under the **[MIT License](https://github.com/ALanMAttano/UV-Checker-Grid/blob/main/LICENSE)** — free for commercial and non-commercial use.
 Attribution appreciated, but not required.

 ---

-🔥 A **UV grid checker texture** engineered for professional UV debugging, unwrapping, testing, and alignment across all 3D pipelines.
+🏁 A **UV grid checker texture** engineered for professional UV debugging, unwrapping, testing, and alignment across all 3D pipelines.
 This high-contrast, ultra-readable grid is ideal for determining the optimal resolution for your 3D model and for identifying distortion, flipped UV islands, scaling issues, and seam errors.

 🧠 Commonly referred to as:
 **UVGrid**, **UVCheckerMap**, **UVTestGrid**, **UVMapGuide**, **UVUnwrapGrid**, **UVCheckerTexture**, or **UVDebugMap** — this texture consolidates the strengths of all of them into one powerful, go-to default map.